l1ving/waypointstominimap/README.md

 # waypointstominimap
 Gets waypoints and converts it to a readable format for minimap mods

+## This project is archived as it cannot be maintained

 ## Usage

 The jar is a program for getting the waypoints.